Back To Search Results

 Etiology

-Predicting which patients with TB infection will develop tuberculous meningitis is difficult.
-Children with MTB, especially that aged 0 to 4, have a higher incidence of TBM.
-This infection is more prevalent in the developing world, with a higher incidence of MTB in children.
-By contrast, in the developed world, TBM is more often seen in adults who experience the reactivation of TB.
-Other immunocompromised states like chronic steroid use, diabetes mellitus, and chronic alcoholism carry the same risk of developing TBM.[1]
-The highest correlation remains with HIV co-infection, with reports that these patients are five to ten times more likely to develop CNS disease.[2]
+Predicting which patients with MTB infection will progress to TBM is challenging.
+Children, particularly those aged 4 and younger, are at higher risk of developing TBM.
+This condition is more common in the developing world, where MTB infection rates are significantly higher among children.
+By contrast, in the developed world, TBM is more often seen in adults who experience the reactivation of tuberculosis.
+Other immunocompromised states like chronic steroid use, diabetes mellitus, and chronic alcoholism carry a risk of developing TBM.[1]
+The highest correlation remains with human immunodeficiency virus (HIV) co-infection, with reports that these patients are 5 to 10 times more likely to develop CNS disease.[2]

 Epidemiology

-Despite being a preventable and curable disease, tuberculosis is the leading worldwide cause of death due to infectious etiology.
-Approximately one-third of the world’s population is presumed to be infected with MTB.
-Tuberculous meningitis carried a fatal prognosis before the development of anti-tuberculous medications, and it remains the number one cause of death and disability in children infected with MTB.
+Despite being a preventable and curable disease, tuberculosis is the leading cause of death worldwide due to an infectious etiology; approximately one-third of the world’s population is presumed to be infected with MTB.
+TBM carried a fatal prognosis before the development of antituberculosis medications, and it remains the number 1 cause of death and disability in children infected with MTB.
 TBM may also occur during immune reconstitution syndrome that can occur shortly after treatment initiation for HIV with antiretrovirals when undiagnosed MTB infection is present.

-Tuberculous meningitis presents in 1% of all cases of extra-pulmonary TB.
-In the developed world, where there is a lower prevalence of TB in the population, estimates are that TBM accounts for 6% of all causes of meningitis.
+TBM presents in 1% of all cases of extrapulmonary tuberculosis.
+In the developed world, where there is a lower prevalence of tuberculosis in the population, estimates are that TBM accounts for 6% of all causes of meningitis.
 In locations with a higher prevalence of MTB in the population, estimates are that TBM accounts for up to one-third to one-half of all bacterial meningitis.[3]
-Those with a concurrent HIV infection have a five-fold increased risk of having CNS involvement and disseminated TB, and the risk increases among patients with CD4 count <100 cells/microL.[4]
+Those with a concurrent HIV infection have a 5-fold increased risk of having CNS involvement and disseminated tuberculosis, and the risk increases among patients with a CD4 count of less than 100 cells/µL.[4]

 Pathophysiology

 MTB is first introduced into the host by droplet inhalation infecting the alveolar macrophage.
 The primary infection localizes in the lung with dissemination to the lymph nodes.
 At this point in the infectious process, a high degree of bacteremia can seed the entire body.
-In tuberculous meningitis, the meninges are seeded by MTB and form sub-ependymal collections called Rich foci.
+In TBM, the meninges are seeded by MTB and form subependymal collections called Rich foci.
 These foci can rupture into the subarachnoid space and cause an intense inflammatory response that causes meningitis symptoms.
 The exudates caused by this response can encase cranial nerves and cause nerve palsies.
-They can entrap blood vessels causing vasculitis, and block cerebral spinal fluid (CSF) flow leading to hydrocephalus, which may be communicating or non-communicating.
-These immune responses can lead to complications associated with tuberculous meningitis and chronic sequela in patients who recover from TBM.[5]
+They can entrap blood vessels, causing vasculitis, and block cerebral spinal fluid (CSF) flow, leading to hydrocephalus, which may be communicating or non-communicating.
+These immune responses can lead to complications associated with TBM and chronic sequela in patients who recover from TBM.[5]

 History and Physical

-The clinical presentation of tuberculous meningitis is similar to other forms of chronic meningitis, making the diagnosis difficult and the differential broad.
+The clinical presentation of TBM is similar to other forms of chronic meningitis, making the diagnosis difficult and the differential broad.
 The clinical presentation is associated with fever, headache, altered sensorium, and focal neurologic deficits.
 Typical neurologic deficits include facial palsy.[2]
-The additional diagnostic difficulty is that the symptoms can be present anywhere from a few days to six months.
+The additional diagnostic difficulty is that the symptoms can be present anywhere from a few days to 6 months.
 The clinical presentation of TBM is similar regardless of HIV status.[1]

-Three distinct phases of clinical presentation are usually found:[7]
+Three distinct phases of clinical presentation are usually found as follows:

-1. The early prodromal phase is characterized by the insidious onset of low-grade fever, malaise, headache, and personality change.
-It usually lasts for one to three weeks.
+1. The early prodromal phase is characterized by the insidious onset of low-grade fever, malaise, headache, and personality change—usually lasting for 1 to 3 weeks.

-2. It is followed by the meningitic phase, characterized by prominent neurologic features, such as protracted headache, vomiting, meningismus, lethargy, confusion, and varying presentation of cranial nerve and long-tract signs.
+2. The meningitic phase then follows, which is characterized by prominent neurologic features, such as protracted headache, vomiting, meningismus, lethargy, confusion, and varying presentation of cranial nerve and long-tract signs.

 3. Confusion gives way to stupor, seizures, coma, and often hemiparesis in the paralytic phase.
-Death frequently ensues within five to eight weeks of the onset of untreated illness.
+Death frequently ensues within 5 to 8 weeks of the onset of untreated illness.[7]

 Atypical manifestations include rapidly progressive meningitic syndrome suggesting pyogenic meningitis, slowly progressive dementia over months, personality change, social withdrawal, memory deficits, and loss of libido.
 Patients may sometimes also present with an encephalitic course characterized by convulsions, stupor, and coma without overt signs of meningitis.[8]